Bitterroot range ski routes

 Bring ice tools and have an adventure.

 The Bowl Bounce tour is one of the finest long tours in the Bitterroot range.
 Endless variations are possible, but the basic tour is: up Bass Creek to Bass Lake.
 Up to North Bass peak.
 Down east to the head of Kootenai creek (elev.
 6,800 ft).
 Up to the Kootenai/Bass saddle, then up to point 8,285 (var. ski west couloir back down and re-climb to point 8,285).
 Down northeast slopes to unnamed lake in head of Kootenai creek (elev.
 7,200 ft).
-From there, either end by going up to Smokey Joe, down by any of several routes to Bass Creek OR do another double bounce behind the west Lappi bowl, and exit Lappi.
-Someone some day will bounce their way all the way to Crown point, and I hope they invite me along!
+Up to 8,145, down the SE face, then up the Southwest side of Lappi point for a triumphant run of your choice down Lappi.
+There are obviously many ways to shorten and extend the outing, but this version provides for an excellent, full day in the mountains largely out of avalanche terrain.

 Bass Lake

 Intrepid skiers can climb west from Bass lake and access terrain in the head of the South Fork of Lolo Creek.
 The Beyond Bass couloirs are two runs which drop west off the Northwest side of Point 8551.
-These are two of the most striking rock lined couloirs in the Bitterroot.
-Both couloirs have a choke mid-way down which requires a difficult downclimb or rappell from trees (south fork), or an ice bulge rappel from a v-thread (north fork).
+These two striking rock lined couloirs feature chokes mid-way down which require a difficult downclimb or rappel from trees (south fork), or an ice bulge rappel from a v-thread (north fork).

 Kootenai Creek